MaxPleaner/linux-keyboard-macros/README.md

   - This program evolved from my [artoo-keyboard-macros](https://github.com/maxpleaner/artoo-keyboard-macros) project.
   - The reason for redoing it was that artoo-keyboard doesnt support global listeners [link to github issue](https://github.com/hybridgroup/artoo-keyboard/issues/6)
   - [pty](http://ruby-doc.org/stdlib-2.2.3/libdoc/pty/rdoc/PTY.html) from Ruby's stdlib is used for the streaming I/O
-  - I tried to make this project hackable by design, and hopefully others will find it easy to extend it.
-The source code (minus dependencies) is only ~225 lines including comments, and it's all one file.
+  - I tried to make this project easy to extend.
+The source code (minus dependencies) is only ~250 lines including comments, and it's all one file.
 Obfuscation and labyrinthine OOP is avoided, and the source code is attemptedly structured to place the most-often-changed sections at the top.
   - I'm not packaging it up as a gem because editing the source code is required to add macros.